stakwork/sphinx-stack/README.md

 ### develop

-- Run one of the sphinx clients on your local computer, and enter the `exported_keys` that you can find in `/relay/NODES.json`
+- Run one of the sphinx clients on your local computer, and enter the `exported_keys` that you can find in `/relay/NODES.json` (make sure to copy the trailing `=` equal signs if there are any!)
 - the easiest client to get up and running is (Sphinx Desktop)[https://github.com/stakwork/sphinx-win-linux-desktop]

 ### troubleshooting